strapi/strapi/docs/docs/guides/05-type-system/01-philosophy.md

 #### 📏 Uniformity

-The goal of the type system is to provide a consistent and smooth TypeScript developer experience for both user's applications and Strapi internals.
+The goal of the type system is to provide a consistent and smooth TypeScript developer experience for both users' applications and Strapi internals.

 #### 🧰 Fully-Featured